nicolasartman/FoundryVTT-Sequencer/docs/api/effect.md

 - Wildcard filepath: `.file("modules/jb2a_patreon/Library/Generic/Portals/Portal_Bright_*.webm")`
 - Database Path: `.file("jb2a.detect_magic.circle.blue")`

 Declares which .webm to be played, but you can also do that when first initializing the effect.
+If the video has an audio track, it will be muted by default.

 This may also be an array of paths, which will be randomly picked from each time the effect is played.